quickintegrate/docs/docs/Core Development/Connectors/FILE/FTP.md

 </tr>
 <tr>
 <td>Datasource Name</td>
-<td>Datasource Name which is configured in connections properties<a href="/Core Development/Property Config/Connection Properties/DataSource FTP"target="_blank"> Please refer the link for instructions on creating the datasource name</a></td>
+<td>Datasource Name which is configured in connections properties<a href="/Core Development/Property Config/Connection Properties/ftp-properties"target="_blank"> Please refer the link for instructions on creating the datasource name</a></td>
 <td>ftpcall</td>
 </tr>
 <tr>